AlexanderMakarov/aggregate-inecobank-statement/README.md

 7. Save configuration file for the future use.
 With time it may require some updates.

 # TODO
-- Add support of statements from different accounts.
+- [x] Add support of statements from different accounts.
-- Parse settings from the file.
+- [x] Parse settings from the file.
+- [ ] Provide good start config.
-- Add CI/CD with builds for Unix/Windows/MacOS.
+- [ ] Add CI/CD with builds for Unix/Windows/MacOS.
-- Update README.
+- [ ] Update README.